GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/EquilibriumInitialCondition.rst

 * ``objectPath``: the path defining the groups on which the hydrostatic equilibrium is computed.
 We recommend using ``ElementRegions`` to apply the hydrostatic equilibrium to all the cells in the mesh.
 Alternatively, the format ``ElementRegions/NameOfRegion/NameOfCellBlock`` can be used to select only a cell block on which the hydrostatic equilibrium is computed.

 .. note::
-   In GEOSX, the z-axis is positive going upward, which is why the attributes listed in this page are expressed as a function of elevation, and not as a function of depth.
+   In GEOSX, the z-axis is positive going upward, this is why the attributes listed in this page are expressed as a function of elevation, not depth.

 Using these parameters and the pressure-density constitutive relationship, GEOSX uses a fixed-point iteration scheme to populate a table of hydrostatic pressures as a function of elevation.
-The fixed-point iteration scheme can be parameterized using two optional attributes, namely ``equilibriumTolerance`` specifying the absolute tolerance at which we declare that the algorithm has converged, and ``maxNumberOfEquilibrationTolerance`` controlling the maximum number of iterations (for a given elevation) in the fixed point iteration scheme.
+The fixed-point iteration scheme uses two optional attributes: ``equilibriumTolerance``, the absolute tolerance to declare that the algorithm has converged, and ``maxNumberOfEquilibrationTolerance``, the maximum number of iterations for a given elevation in the fixed point iteration scheme.

-In addition, the elevation spacing  of the hydrostatic pressure table can be controlled using the optional ``elevationIncrementInHydrostaticPressureTable`` parameter (in meters), whose default value is 0.6096 meter.
+In addition, the elevation spacing of the hydrostatic pressure table is set with the optional ``elevationIncrementInHydrostaticPressureTable`` parameter (in meters), whose default value is 0.6096 meters.
 Then, once the table is fully constructed, the hydrostatic pressure in each cell is obtained by interpolating in the hydrostatic pressure table using the elevation at the center of the cell.

 .. note::